 Apple introduced new options for manage Accent Colors on MacOS Mojave on Mac.
-System Accent colors are part of dark mode that we can manage from your Mac’s system preference settings.
-Don’t miss to share or comment after applying this colors on your Mac.
+System Accent colors are part of a dark mode that we can manage from your Mac’s system preference settings.
+Don’t miss to share or comment after applying these colors on your Mac.

 Also Read: Create Keyboard Shortcut for Dark Mode on Mac.

 Steps for Adjust System Accent Color on MacBook Pro, MBA

 What is Accent Color?
 Where Accent Color Apply at once.

 When you change the accent color, the following UI elements changes:

 - Text and file selection

 When you change the accent color in macOS Mojave, the highlight color automatically changes to match with an accent color.
 You can find highlight color in text selections in applications such as Safari or Mail, when you select files and in a few more places.